Burgestrand/spotify/README.markdown

   previous path, now towards a more focused and opinionated framework.
 If you’re unsure of what to use, start with the Hallon gem!

 Do not let this stop you!
-Despite my harsh words the API is well suited for experimentation, and it can be awfully fun to play with.
+Despite my harsh words the Spotify API is well suited for experimentation, and it can be awfully fun to play with.
 If you need any assitance feel free to post a message on the mailing list: [ruby-hallon@googlegroups.com][] (<https://groups.google.com/d/forum/ruby-hallon>).